Consensys/doc.goquorum/docs/Tutorials/Send-private-transaction.md

 ## 1. Create private contract

+!!!
+Warning

+    All Tessera nodes listed in `privateFor` must be running while executing a transaction for the contract to propagate without error.

 In the `Node-0` directory, copy and paste the following to a file called `private-contract.js`.
 On the highlighted line, replace the placeholder for `privateFor` with the base64 content of the `tessera1.pub` key file.
 For example, `1oRj9qpgnNhr/ZUggeMXnXsWMuVgedS6gfimpEVt+EQ=`.